PyoIterator

 Note

-This will consume any Iterator instances involved in the comparison (self and/or other).
+This consumes any Iterator instances involved in the comparison,

 Parameters: